rahulbsw/streamlit-auth/README.md

-# Welcome to OIDC-Streamlit
+# Welcome to Auth-Streamlit

 **The fastest way to provide comprehensive login inside Streamlit**

 ## Installation
-`pip install streamlit-oidc-component`
+`pip install streamlit-auth-component`

 ## An example
-On OpenId website start a "Single Page Web Application" and copy your client-id / domain (of form xxxx.us.auth0.com) into code below.
+* On OpenId website start a "Single Page Web Application" and copy your oidc properties from oidc provider.

 ```
 from oidc_component import login_button